Minimalism, Rethinking Ways To Satisfy Your Needs

 But does any of that satisfy your needs?
 Possibly but only you can answer that question.

 Rethinking Your Needs

-Many places in the world (Like The United States) once you wake up you are bombarded with messaging stressing you need to buy stuff and why we are missing out if you do not buy.
-It has become a increasing constant presence almost everywhere you look.
+In many places in the world (Like The United States) once you wake up you are bombarded with messaging stressing you need to buy stuff and why we are missing out if you do not buy.
+It has become an increasing constant presence almost everywhere you look.

 The powers that be would advertise on the back of your eyelids if they could.
 LOL.

-That one, two combination is slowly stealing our happiness while promising us convenience and instant gratification.
-We often celibate the convenience as a win instead of asking if we should be purchasing stuff we do not really need in the first place?
+That one, two combinations is slowly stealing our happiness while promising us convenience and instant gratification.
+Are we often celibate the convenience as a win instead of asking if we should be purchasing stuff we do not really need in the first place?

-The healthy division between wants and needs have blurred to almost non-existence.
-We have begun to believe we need out wants.
+The healthy division between wants and needs has blurred to almost non-existence.
+We have begun to believe we need our wants.
 It’s so easy to purchase our wants and worry about the impact later.
 What can be wrong with that? instant gratification!
 Right?

 You may believe this is normal, everyone is doing it and they seem OK.
 Actually deep down inside you look at the people you know and get the feeling they are not OK.
 You ask yourself “How could they be OK?”.
 I’m not.

 If you are acknowledging you may not be OK with this destructive consumerism cycle, try rethinking ways to satisfy your needs.
 They may not be an actual need and not deserving of all of this attention.
 Begin by asking yourself if some of these things below are wants or needs.
 Be brutally honest.

 - Daily expensive coffee.